coldshower/blog/about.md

 permalink: /about/
 ---

-Welcome to the best site on the internet.
+Welcome to the best website on the internet.